The booking site for courses commencing in September 2021 is now closed.

 The University of Strathclyde now offers the MSc in Counselling and Psychotherapy for which the Certificate is one of the requirements for entry.

-If you wish to apply then please access the application using the link below.
 If you are a first time applicant then you will need to register/create an account in order to complete an online application.
 If you are a returning applicant then please use your existing account and login.
 If you have forgotten your password then please use the password reset facility.

 The Centre for Lifelong Learning is committed to promoting and improving opportunities for students with disabilities.
 We therefore welcome applications from those who have any needs which may affect their ability to complete the course successfully.
 Please indicate this on your application form and then, if you are offered a place on the course, we will provide you with contact details to discuss the support you may need.